EduardoZepeda/coffee-bytes-hugo/content/posts/types-para-react-components-con-children/index.en.md

 - Eduardo Zepeda
 ---

 Typescript requires that we specify the types for the different variables and function arguments in React.
-When they are native types it is not very complicated, but for React components it can be different.
+When they are native types it is not intrincate, but for React components it can be different.
 Here are 3 ways to specify types for React components that contain children as part of their props.

 ## Types With ReactNode